Osterie/IDATA-2304-Project/protocol.md

 ## Connection and state

 The protocol used is connection-oriented, as it uses TCP, which establishes a connection between the client and the server before sending data.

-The protocol is stateful, as the server maintains the stata of the nodes connected to it.
+The protocol is stateful, as the server maintains the state of the nodes connected to it throughout the session.
+The state includes information such as Node ID, ClientTypes, and the connection status.

 ## Types, constants
 Client constants: